and our results.

 Men who inherit alterations in BRCA1 or BRCA2 may also be at risk of male breast cancer or prostate cancer, and will be provided with advice for risk management.

 Ovarian cancer: we test for alterations in 9 genes including BRCA1 and BRCA2.

 Colon cancer: If an alteration in a colon cancer risk gene is found to be present, lifesaving regular colonoscopy screening can be started as early as 25-30 years of age, depending on the specific alteration.
 Almost all colon cancers start with a pre-cancerous phase of colonic polyps which gradually increase in size before becoming cancerous.
 These polyps can be detected at colonoscopy and simply removed at the same time.
 Regular colonoscopies every 1-5 years can result in 70 per cent of colon cancers being prevented.

 Prostate cancer genes: – Prostate cancer screening has up to now been controversial in the general population.
 Prof Eeles has recently published data to show that men who carry alterations in the cancer predisposition gene, BRCA2, should be offered regular prostate screening using the PSA blood test.
 She is also running a pioneering study Barcode1 looking at the use of SNPs for stratifying prostate cancer risk

 We are screening for a large number of actionable Cardiac genes combined with an onsite Echocardiogram – a sophisticated non-invasive way of filming the heart in action.
-This is a key reason why The London Genetics Centre was the correct place for this study.
+This is a key reason why The London Genetics Centre is the place to do Whole Genome Screening.